aragon/court-precedence-campaign/templates/an-cash-dao/AGREEMENT.md

 Aragon Network Cash is a sub-organization of the Aragon Network, governed as the Aragon Network is by Aragon Network Token (ANT) holders.
 Aragon Network Cash is set up to allow for relatively easy access to funding for low-cost community projects.
 Aragon Network Cash is best thought of as the “petty cash” account of the Aragon Network.

-Any ANT holder may attempt to make changes to Aragon Network Cash as a direct action, without having to go through a vote.
-The enactment of the action will be delayed, and during this delay any other ANT holder will have the opportunity to review the action to ensure it is consistent with this Agreement.
-If the action is consistent with this Agreement, then it will proceed to be enacted.

 This Agreement exists to enumerate the shared mission, values, and constraints that bind ANT holders in their collaborative effort to create value for each other using the Aragon Network Cash organization.